Living On The Road: Showering Outside

-Something we recently discovered was showering outside the RV.
+Something we recently discovered was showering outside our rig.
 Like most RVs, ours came with an outside shower.
-But we never used it except to wash the dogs or rinse something off outside.
+But we never used it except to wash the dogs or rinse something off.
 We kept waiting for the right combination of circumstances to be able to shower outside: weather and privacy.
 It wasn’t until we arrived in Hurricane, UT that the stars aligned.
 The weather warmed up and our boondocking site positioned the outside shower side of the Toaster away from traffic.
-Our slide also acted like a wall and sheltered us from curious eyes and chilly wind.
+Our slide also acts like a wall and sheltered us from curious eyes and chilly wind.

 Why Shower Outside?

-I find so much joy standing outside in the sunlight showering.
+I love standing outside in the sunlight showering.
 Showering indoors is a chore, but when I shower outside it’s freeing and invigorating.
 And the views are usually amazing!
 It also happens to be more practical to shower outside because our hot water heater tank in the kitchen (which supplies the outside shower water) is a 3 gallon tank and heating that up takes around 20 minutes rather than our 7 gallon tank in the bathroom that takes around 40 minutes to heat.
 As I mentioned in my previous shower post, we don’t use anywhere close to 7 gallons to shower.
-So from an electricity usage standpoint it makes more sense to heat up the smaller hot water heater to shower with.
+So, from an electricity usage standpoint it makes more sense to heat up the smaller hot water heater to shower with.
 Any hot water that’s left will then be used to wash dishes.
-Another reason we like showering outside is because we can further stretch the days until we have to dump our gray water tank.
-This is especially great if we know we want to stay in our boondocking site for a while, since it’s easy for us to get more fresh water thanks to our water bag, but dumping grey water means moving the trailer.
-Outdoor showers mean we can stay longer and shower more often.

 What’s Our Outside Shower Setup?